paulroho/DrawingThePyramid/README.md

 * **Firefox on Android** - On Firefox for Android the input box for the numbers are partially covered by the classification input ([Issue #1](/../../issues/1))
 * **Legacy Microsoft Edge** - While the code works fine with Mozialla Firefox and Google Chrome, legacy Microsoft Edge has some issues loading all assets properly.
     * Interestingly, if you have the debugger tools open, refreshing the page once or twice usually makes it work in Edge as well.

-## Miscellaneous Hints

-### VS Code: Toggle between Code and Terminal

-Use `Ctrl+J` to switch focus between the code window and the current terminal.
-This creates a new terminal if you currently do not have one open yet.